claytonjwong/socartic-method/README.md

 ## 1. The Socratic Problem

-* **Question:** What is the Socractic Problem?
+#### What is the Socractic Problem?

-* **Answer:** No one knows who Socrates is.
+No one knows who Socrates is.
 When Socrates is referred to, we don't know if it is the literal man himself or an aggregation of Plato's imagination and memory of Socrates.

 The end-goal is to understand a style of thought, ie. the Socratic method.
 So it's irrelevant to strictly identify who Socrates is in each context.
 Instead we can focus on how Socrates thought.

 ## 2. Method vs. Doctrine

-* **Question:** What is the purpose of the Socractic method?
+#### What is the purpose of the Socractic method?

-* **Answer:** The unexamined life is not livable.
+The unexamined life is *not* livable.
 The mind left to itself (intellectus sibi permissus) is automatic, irrational, confused, and error prone.
 The Socratic method is a manual, corrective thought process.

 #### Plato's two types of teachings:

 1. Practical lessons with specific conclusions
-2. The Socratic thinking process
+2. The Socratic thinking process (the focus of this book)

 ## 3. Elements of the Method

-* **Question:** What are the elements of the Socractic method?
+#### What are the elements of the Socractic method?

-* **Answer:**

 1. Question and answer, open-ended dialogue seeking truth
 2. Consistency via counter-examples to previous thoughts